Top 15 remaining 2019 NFL free agents

 Who could those bargains be?
 Here are 15 of the top remaining players on the open market.

 Note: Baked into this list are a number of long-standing market variables.
-Age is a major factor (the sweet spot is 26).
+Age, displayed here entering the 2019 season, is a major factor (the sweet spot is 26).
 Quarterbacks are overvalued for obvious reasons.
 Teams are more desperate for pass-rushers and outside receivers than they are for safeties or veteran running backs.

 1. Ezekiel Ansah, DE